 For this reason, it is clear that both Incumbents and SSMs need to be fully conversant with the Statement of Particulars as defined by Common Tenure (see below).
 Nevertheless, flexibility and transparency are required at all times.
 It is for this reason that Ministry & Training Agreements (formally Written Working Agreements) are key to providing clarity.
-The Bishop's Officer for Self-Supporting Ministry should be involved in devising any MTAs or MAs as necessary.
+The Bishop's Adviser for Self-Supporting Ministry should be involved in devising any MTAs or MAs as necessary, as should the Bishop's Adviser for Curate Development and Clergy Transitions, if the SSM is undergoing IME2.